 The impact of nutrition on dental education and clinical practice has created a greater awareness of the need for mainstream dentistry to form liaisons with other professionals in the health care delivery system.13 For patients with chronic health problems, the dental professional can provide referrals to health care providers who can offer specialized treatment.
 Extensive nutritional counseling must be referred to someone with the appropriate education and skills to provide guidance in this area.
 Thus, dietary counseling beyond the realm of dental practice must be referred to a medical doctor and/or a registered dietitian.

 Learning About the Dietary Habits of Patients

 Concern is growing about the food we eat and the "art" of staying in shape through regular physical exercise.
 Because of this, new diets draw media attention and many individuals react quickly to adopt them.
 Some individuals have psychological issues with weight (bulimic or anorexic patients) or have weight concerns because of a medical condition (eg, heart disease, AIDS, recovering cancer patient, etc).
 Any and all of these situations are part of the patient profiles seen in the dental office.

-A method for collecting baseline patient dietary data should be developed and include the following:
+A method for collecting baseline patient dietary data should be developed and include:

 - a clinician-administered nutrition screening form completed with the patient by the office manager or the dental assistant (Table 1)